rsdoiel/antenna/planet.md

 ---

-## Jury in Adams defamation case begins deliberations
+## Jury in Adams defamation case to return tomorrow

 date: 2025-05-29, from: RTÉ News

-The jury in the defamation case taken by former Sinn Féin leader Gerry Adams has begun deliberating.
+The jury in the defamation case taken by former Sinn Féin leader Gerry Adams will return to deliberating on the case again at 10.30am tomorrow.

 <br>